Catacrockers/WikiTocha/clean_code/clean_code.md

 + don't use output arguments
 + don't pass `null` into functions (it is like a boolean)
 + place most used funcions at the top of the class
++ Tell, don't ask: tell objects what to do, don't ask for their state.
+Avoid query functions.